Analysis | Women’s Football Is Just Starting to Roar

 It would be wrong to suggest that the world has only just woken up to how exciting and enjoyable to watch women’s soccer can be.
 That happened a while ago.
 This feels like a major accelerant, though.
 It will also have many marketing people and investors rubbing their hands in anticipation.

 In England, the game is still riding the momentum of the country’s successful hosting of Women’s Euro 2022 last summer.
 The Lionesses engaged a new legion of fans by doing what the men’s team hasn’t been able to for almost six decades — winning an international tournament (they defeated arch-rival Germany 2-1 in the final).
-Adding another World Cup to the 1966 men’s version would be an even more monumental achievement for the women’s game, and would surely generate another spurt of progress.
+Their narrow failure to add another World Cup to the 1966 men’s version won’t derail that progress.

 Growth rates are already enough to make any venture capitalist dizzy with excitement.
 Average attendance for the Women’s Super League rose more than eightfold between 2017 and 2022.
 Aggregate revenue for the 12 WSL clubs increased by 60% in the 2021-2022 season, according to Deloitte.
 Barclays Plc, which sponsors the English Premier League (the world’s richest men’s soccer competition), tripled the amount it will pay to sponsor the WSL.